SuperNeon4ik/NoxesiumUtils/README.md

 **Adding NoxesiumUtils to your project**

 You can easily add NoxesiumUtils to your project from the [Modrinth Maven Repository](https://docs.modrinth.com/docs/tutorials/maven/)!

+> [!NOTE]
+> Since NoxesiumUtils is now using [Noxesium/paper](https://github.com/Noxcrew/noxesium/tree/main/paper)
+> it might actually be better for you to just implement it yourself.
+However your can still

 ### Maven:
 ```xml
 <repository>